"An Alameda of One's Own: Race and Modern Subjectivity in a Portrait of Ramona Antonia Musitú y Valvide de Icazbalceta," SEQUITUR 7.1 (January 2021)

 - "Embodying Terra Incognita: Vision, Power, and the Monocular Veiled Women of Colonial Lima."
 Dismantling the Body: Possibilities and Limitations in Art Making, University of Washington, Seattle, May 2022.

 - "Traversing 'the Land of Enchantment': Space, Time, and Movement at US Heritage Sites Along the Camino Real de Tierra Adentro."
 Greenleaf Scholar Presentation, University of New Mexico, Albuquerque, December 2021.

 - "An Alameda of One's Own: Racialized Subjectivity in a Portrait of Ramona Antonia Musitú y Valvide de Icazbalceta."
 (Re)Envisioning Imperial Portraiture in the Americas, Southeastern College Art Conference, November 2020.

-- "A Vocabulary for the Ineffable: Strategies of Experimental Literature in the Work of Doris Salcedo."
+- "Strategies of Experimental Literature in the Work of Doris Salcedo."
 Between the Familiar and the Unknown: Thresholds of Ambiguity in Hispanic Literature and Visual Art, Boston University Romance Studies Graduate Conference, April 2017.

-Chancellor's Fellowship, University of California, Santa Cruz, 2018
+Chancellor's Fellowship, UC Santa Cruz, 2018-19

-Graduate Merit Scholarship, Boston University, 2016-2018
+Graduate Merit Scholarship, Boston University, 2016-18

 Critical Art Writing Award, Department of Art & Art History, Ursinus College, 2015

 Richard T. Schellhase Essay Prize in Ethics, Ursinus College, 2015